Kuznetsov-100-Rads-Bar/P12-SportSee-OCR/README.md

 #### Note:

 __Warning__, currently only two users have been mocked.
 They have userId 12 and 18
-    - SportSee API only contains data for users with id 12 and 18.
+    .SportSee API only contains data for users with id 12 and 18.
-    - user 18 has an alternative version of the chart "Sessions average duration", more relevant than the one on the Figma mock-up.
+    .user 18 has an alternative version of the chart "Sessions average duration", more relevant than the one on the Figma mock-up.

 ## LEARN MORE
 You can read more